0kashi/osdworkshop-dev/OSD4/1-prereqs.md

 ![CLI Tools](images/0-cli_tools_page.png)

+##### Why use `oc` over `kubectl`
+Being Kubernetes, one can definitely use `kubectl` with their OpenShift cluster.  `oc` is specific to OpenShift in that it includes the standard set of features from `kubectl` plus additional support for OpenShift functionality.
+See [Differences between OC and Kubectl](https://docs.openshift.com/container-platform/3.11/cli_reference/differences_oc_kubectl.html) for more details.

 #### 2. A GitHub Account
 You will need your own GitHub account for some portions of this lab.
 If you do not already have a GitHub account please visit <https://github.com/join to create your account>.